Dom1L/GDSC23/README.md

 # Capgemini Global Data Science Challenge 2023 Readme

 ## Overview
-This repository contains code to create, train and evaluate ML models for classyfing sound data.
+This repository contains code to create, train and evaluate ML models for classifying sound data.
 The specific task was to classify insect sounds into 66 different classes.
 This README file provides an overview of the model, its functionality and how to use it.
+Refer to README files located in the sub-directories for in-depth explanation.

 ## Model Description
-The ML model is built using TorchAudio and utilizes pre-trained models as part of its evaluation.
-It is based on the spectrogram approach of audio calssification i.e. transforming raw data into Mel spectrograms and then solve an image classification problem.
+The ML model is built using PyTorch Lightning and utilizes pre-trained models as part of its evaluation.
+It is based on the spectrogram approach of audio calssification i.e. transforming raw data into Mel spectrograms and then solving the resulting image classification problem.

 ## Dependencies
-External libraries, frameworks, or packages that are required to run the model successfully.
+External python libraries, frameworks, or packages that are required to run the model successfully.
 See also requirements.txt.

-- Library Name 1 (Version X.X.X)
-- Library Name 2 (Version X.X.X)
-- Library Name 1 (Version X.X.X)
-- Library Name 2 (Version X.X.X)
-- Library Name 1 (Version X.X.X)
-- Library Name 2 (Version X.X.X)
+- numpy
+- tqdm
+- pandas
+- scikit-learn
+- matplotlib
+- seaborn
+- torch
+- lightning
+- lightning-bolts
+- timm
+- tensorboard
+- torch-audiomentations
+- colorednoise

 ## Usage
 1. Install the necessary dependencies specified in the "Dependencies" section.